BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.10-beta4 - 6 Jan 2019 =
+* Added a function to output a list of pages with his child included.
+* Added styles for the login block.
+* Fixed the border of the form.
+* Improved the nonce function to generate nonce for logged out users.
+* Updated form element styles to have a minimum height.
+* Fixed the textarea to include the description.
+* Started the process to add a helper section at the bottom of the places where the shortcodes of the form elements can be used to be replaced by the values.
+Like the email notifications.
+* Fixed the user related field to be saved form any form and load the related user meta if the user is logged in.
+* Added a filter hook (`buddyforms_element_attribute`) to customize the form elements before render it.
+* Added a Date format validation.
+* Avoided collision of the date element style with other plugins with jquery-ui.
+* Added the create date of the license to the inbound marketing process.

 = 2.5.10-beta3 - 2 Jan 2019 =
 * Refactored the class BF_Error to BuddyForms_Error to avoid class collision.